quackPin/doctorBookingProject.github.io/README.md

 # Anyone can book an appoinment to their nearest Doctors

-This project is under development phase.
+This project is under development phase. (currently working on frontend)
 ## FEATURES
 - JAVA
 - SPRING BOOT